MicrosoftCloudEssentials-LearningHub/GenAIOpsMaturityLevels/4-Level_optimized/README.md

 > Achieving Level 4 in the GenAIOps Maturity Model means you're at the top in managing large language models (LLMs).
 Here are some key points: <br/>
 > - **Advanced Automation**: Set up CI/CD pipelines, use containerization, and orchestrate for smooth model deployment. <br/>
 > - **Comprehensive Monitoring**: Leverage Azure Monitor and Log Analytics for detailed metrics and real-time alerts. <br/>
-> - **Sophisticated Model Management**: Utilize techniques like transfer learning, fine-tuning, and advanced prompt engineering. <br/>
+> - **Sophisticated Model Management**: Utilize techniques like transfer learning (is a technique that allows models to apply previously acquired knowledge to new, related tasks), fine-tuning, and advanced prompt engineering. <br/>
 > - **Continuous Learning and Innovation**: Keep up with the latest LLM advancements and encourage a culture of experimentation. <br/>
 > - **Community Engagement**: Share best practices and contribute to the community to build thought leadership.